Karall0k/P1Group_3/README.md

 # P1Group_3
-By Sean Rubin, Anna Lewis, Malek Kheirddin, Karesse Lockard, and Joseph Pequeno Trends in Data Science
+By Sean Rubin, Anna Lewis, Malek Kheirddin, Karesse Lockard, and Joseph Pequeno

+Trends in Data Science

-Data science is broad and in demand field, and according to the U.S. Bureau of labor Statistics, is predicted to grow by 35% between 2022 and 2032.
-As emerging Data Scientists, we set out to analyze current trends in salary for Data Science roles and find out what criteria lead to the highest paying careers.
+Data science is broad and in-demand field, and according to the U.S. Bureau of labor Statistics, is predicted to grow by 35% between 2022 and 2032.
+As emerging Data Scientists, we set out to analyze current trends in salaries for a variety of Data Science roles and find out what criteria lead to the highest paying careers.

 Data source:“Jobs and Salaries in Data field 2024” by Murilo Zangari via Kaggle.com
     (https://www.kaggle.com/datasets/murilozangari/jobs-and-salaries-in-data-field-2024)

 The dataset is based on survey submissions and jobs with open salaries (https://ai-jobs.net/salaries/2024/).

 The dataset we analysed contains 14,000+ rows of data covering the following: